tigrawap/slit/README.md

 **TODO:** This will be replaced with separate toggle in the future

 ### Command line arguments
 - `--follow -f` Follow file/stdin.
-All filter are applied to new data.
+All filters are applied to new data.
 When navigating up from the end, following will be stopped and resumed on navigating to the end(shift+g) or just by scrolling down till the end
 - `--version` Displays version